-What kind of life would it be if everything was all hunky dory and rosy and you never had any personal challenges?
-I believe that this world would be full of ungrateful, take everything for granted, inconsiderate people.
-When we adapt by facing, and then overcoming challenges in life, we’re given the opportunity to learn and grow.
-We’re truly being taught to mature spiritually.
-Don’t you think?
+Doesn’t it stand to reason that when we adapt by facing, and then overcoming challenges in life, we’re given the opportunity to learn and grow?
+We’re actually being taught to mature spiritually.

 Why do we need spiritual maturity?
 If we were created in His image and for His glory, doesn’t that mean that we should grow to be Christ like?
 Yes, it does!
 But because we can’t figure out how to grow spiritually on our own, we are presented with personal challenges to refine us.

 What are some examples of challenges in life?

 Everybody faces personal challenges in their life.
 It could be job struggles, financial hardships or a health crisis.
 You may find yourself cut off in traffic, forgetting your debit card at home while you’re grocery shopping, you could stub your toe or fall out of a tree and break your collarbone, (which I did when I was a kid.)
 The list of examples of challenges in life that are available to us is endless.
 But I believe they all serve the purpose of growth.